aremandanaveenkumar/JumbledWords/README.md

 ### Validator Testing

-- HTML
+- HTML Validator checking passed with no errors

-- CSS
+- CSS Validator checking passed with no errors

-- JS
+- JS Hint Validator checking passed with 3 warnings

 ## Deployment